Google Algorithm History

 Google has evolved significantly since the early 2010s.
 Its first big modifications in the decade were aimed at combating spammy results and sites attempting to game the system.
 However, as time went on, changes contributed more and more to search results that were tailored to offering desktop, mobile, & local searchers precisely what they were searching for.

 The page experience ranking element, of course, will fit quite perfectly there.
-While the algorithm was already powerful, the enhancements throughout the years, such as machine learning and NLP, have elevated it to the cutting edge.
+While the algorithm was already powerful, enhancements throughout the years, such as machine learning, and NLP, have elevated it to the cutting edge.

 With the continued emphasis on purpose, Google Search’s algorithm will probably continue to focus on refining its understanding of search queries and decorating the results pages accordingly.